Current as of July 2018 | Download print version (in PDF)

 To be eligible for a tax exemption, a civil association or a foundation must satisfy the following conditions:

-- The civil association or foundation must not raise funds from gambling, horseraces, or similar activities [ITL, Article 20(f)].
+- The civil association or foundation must not raise funds from gambling, horseraces and similar activities, or from credit and financial activities (excluding financial investments that are intended to preserve the organization’s assets) (ITL Article 20(f)).
 The organization can raise funds from public shows so long as it is not inconsistent with its public purposes.

-- Foundations and union associations are prohibited from carrying out commercial or industry activities if they have tax-free status; the restriction does not apply to other types of associations [Law 25,239, Article 1, e, 1999, which modified the Income Tax Law by adding a second paragraph to Article 20(f)].
+- Foundations and union associations are prohibited from carrying out commercial or industry activities if they have tax-free status, unless the activities are related to the purpose of the organization and the revenue from those activities does not exceed the percentage determined by the regulation on total income (ITL Article 20(f) as amended by Law 27,430 of 2017, Article 18); the restriction does not apply to other types of associations (Law 25,239 of 1999, Article 1(e), amending ITL Article 20(f)).
 The scope of this limitation has been further interpreted by the tax authorities in administrative rulings.

 Under the ITL, a mutual entity is eligible for a tax exemption if it meets two criteria: